crate/cratedb-guide/docs/solution/machine-learning/index.md

 These applications can answer questions about specific sources of information, for example using techniques like Retrieval Augmented Generation (RAG).
-RAG is a technique for augmenting LLM knowledge with additional data.
+RAG is a technique for augmenting LLM knowledge with additional data, often private or real-time.
 :::

 ::::{grid} 2